-The Oseh Shalom staff includes our Rabbi, Rabbi Emeritus, Cantor, School Director, Executive Director, and Bookkeeper.
-Our Executive Director, Barry Nove, is your first stop for most questions about Oseh but feel free to contact any of our staff directly.
+The Oseh Shalom staff includes our Rabbis, Cantor, School Director, Administrator, Bookkeeper and Administrative Assistant.
+Our wonderful Synagogue Administrator Andrew Maayan is your first stop for most questions about Oseh but feel free to contact any of our staff directly.
+Call 301-498-5151 to reach the office or email firstname.lastname@example.org

 Cantor Charlie Bernhardt

 Our cantor, Charles Bernhardt, has been singing at Oseh Shalom since 1983.
-His voice and guitar add spirit and joy to our services.
+His voice and guitar add spirit and joy to our services and life cycle events.
 Cantor Charlie draws on many aspects of Jewish musical tradition, including classical chazzanut, chasidic, Israeli, and modern American folk music, in addition to his own compositions as a recorded artist, to create an atmosphere that is both comforting and exciting.

 “I cannot remember a time when I was not singing,” Cantor Charlie said.
 “For thousands of years, Jews have used music in their worship of God and to express the broad range of emotional reactions to the gift of life.
 We have been blessed with such a variety of Jewish music that I try to use as much of it as I can in our services.”

-In his “day job,” Cantor Charlie is a professional union representative.
-He has advocated on behalf of working men and women for over 25 years.
+Recently retired from his “day job,” Cantor Charlie spent nearly 40 years as a union representative for employees of the federal government.
 Following his leadership, Oseh Shalom takes part in the nationwide “Labor on the Bima” program each September in which the Jewish community and the labor movement celebrate their common bonds of social justice, human dignity and fair treatment in the workplace.

 Cantor Charlie lives with his wife Marilyn in Marriottsville, MD.
-They have four grown children and two grandchildren, along with four grand-dogs and three grand-cats.
-To reach Charlie, call the office or e-mail: email@example.com
+They have four grown children and two grandchildren, along with five grand-dogs and three grand-cats.
+To reach Charlie, call the office or e-mail: cantorcharlie@icloud.

 Religious School Director Renee Richards